idalarsson/STAG/README.md

 # State Transitions and Growth (STAG) model
-Genome-scale modeling of phenotypic switching in glioblastoma
+Genome-scale modeling of temporal dynamics in glioblastoma

 ## Requirements
 Matlab (R2019a)